Thaliph/terraform-tuto/tutorial.md

 We will change the terraform to use an http application that will be loadbalanced

 - In working_dir
-  - use a data source for the networking and change (https://registry.terraform.io/providers/hashicorp/google/latest/docs/data-sources/compute_network) and use the `id` of the data instead of `default`
+  - use a data source for the networking (https://registry.terraform.io/providers/hashicorp/google/latest/docs/data-sources/compute_network) and use the `id` of the data instead of `default`
   - add a startup script (`metadata_startup_script`) on the compute instance with the following lines :
     ```
     #!/bin/bash -xe